alahiff/squid-on-kubernetes/README.md

 # CVMFS/Frontier squid on Kubernetes

-We use a deployment to specify that a certain number of squid instances should be running:
+We use a deployment to specify that a certain number of squid instances should be running (replace the image name if necessary):
 ```
 kubectl create -f squid-deployment.yaml
 ```